 The above minimum capital requirements include the capital conservation buffer required to avoid limitations on capital distributions, including dividend payments and certain discretionary bonus payments to executive officers.
-The capital conservation buffer was phased in from 0.0 percent for 2015 to 2.5 percent by 2019.
-The capital conservation buffer was 2.50 percent at March 31, 2020 and 2019.
+The capital conservation buffer was 2.50 percent at March 31, 2021 and 2020.
 The net unrealized gain or loss on available-for-sale securities is not included in computing regulatory capital.